 There are more efficient ways to do all of this, but efficiency isn’t the point.
 For me and others, bullet journaling is a mindfulness exercise that helps you focus on the here and now.

-Before fully launching into my current RPG bullet journal, I went back to the beginning and paged through bullet journal creator Ryder Carroll’s website.
+Before fully launching into my current role-playing game bullet journal, I went back to the beginning and paged through bullet journal creator Ryder Carroll’s website.
 In addition to providing a basic introduction to bullet journaling and its techniques, the blog section includes tons of examples to your own journals.

 After re-establishing the foundation, I read Berin Kinsman’s Bullet Journaling for Gamemasters, Revised (Dancing Lights Press).
 It was Berin who got me into bullet journaling in the first place, so it was logical that I turn to his book.
 The slim tome assumes you have a basic understanding of bullet journaling, and leverages that understanding to create a campaign journal.
 Berin’s approach is straightforward and economical, eschewing the sort of creative embellishments (e.g. watercolor paintings for your monthly calendar) that turn bullet journals into art forms.
 My own approach echos his, but my collections tend to be grids, and I incorporate more color and doodles.
 It’s a worthwhile read if you’re interested in trying out RPG bullet journaling yourself because it gets you thinking about how the tool can best be used with a campaign.